tsheringphuntsho18/tsheringphuntsho18.github.io/_posts/SWS101_Journal/2024-06-05-SWS101_CTFJournal1.md

 To get the password, I started the exploit using the python script given in the CVE.
 First I copy pasted that python script and save as exploit.py.
 ![CTF](/pictures/SWS_pictures/simplectf/simpleexploit.png)

 Next I ran this python file in the terminal.
-Command to run the python file is python3 exploit.py -u http://10.10.137.253/simple/
+Command to run the python file is<br> python3 exploit.py -u http://10.10.137.253/simple/

 ![CTF](/pictures/SWS_pictures/simplectf/simplecrack.png)

 I cracked that password and got as the password secret